 Irving Marcus (b.
-1929, Minneapolis, MN lives and works in Sacramento, CA) is known for figurative paintings and drawings in ecstatic hues that embody the contradictory forces of romance and disaster.
-His paintings exhibit rigorous formal innovation, dramatically transforming images culled from the newspaper through numerous studies, often flipping the composition upside down.
-The effect is both delirious and vertiginous.
-His use of imagery ripped from the headlines and infused with kaleidoscopic color, situates his work at the intersection of Pop art, Imagism and Fauvism.
-His work is held in many permanent collections including the de Young Museum in San Francisco, the Minneapolis Institute of Art and the Yale University Art Gallery.
+1929 in Minneapolis, MN, d.
+2021 in Sacramento, CA) is known for his figurative paintings and drawings in ecstatic, kaleidoscopic hues that embody the contradictory forces of romance and disaster.
+Dramatically combining, flipping, and rearranging images culled from the newspaper, his rigorously formal compositions are often delirious and vertiginous in effect.
+Through the use of existing source material and a high-keyed palette, Marcus’s work sits at the intersection of Pop art, Imagism, and Fauvism while remaining uniquely his own.
+His work is included in many permanent collections including the de Young Museum, San Francisco; Manetti Shrem Museum of Art at UC Davis; Minneapolis Institute of Art; and Yale University Art Gallery, New Haven.

 Perfect bound, 96 pages

 11 × 8 1/2 inches (27.9 × 21.6 cm)

 Texts by Susan Landauer, Mark Van Proyen, and Francesca Wilmott

 Jan Shrem & Maria Manetti Shrem Museum of Art, University of California, Davis, 2018